github/renaming/README.md

 To enable that choice, later this summer we’re adding new user and organization settings to set the default branch name for all newly-created repositories on GitHub.com.
 These settings will cover all the ways you can create a GitHub repository, including through: [GitHub.com](https://github.com/new), the [GitHub API](https://developer.github.com/v3/guides/getting-started/#create-a-repository), [GitHub Desktop](https://desktop.github.com/), and [GitHub CLI](https://cli.github.com/).
 If you’re a GitHub Enterprise Server user, we’re also planning to add organization and instance settings to set the default branch name for all newly-created repositories on a GitHub Enterprise Server in version 2.22.

+Git 2.28 added a similar setting to control the default branch used when you run `git init` on the command line.
+Learn more about the new `init.defaultBranch` setting in [the Git 2.28 blog post](https://github.blog/2020-07-27-highlights-from-git-2-28/#introducing-init-defaultbranch).

 #### From `master` to `main`

 `main` is the most popular replacement for `master` that we’re seeing across GitHub.
 We like it because it’s short, it keeps your muscle memory intact, and it translates well across most languages.
 We’re using `main` for our newly-created repositories and for the repositories we’re moving now, like [dependabot-core](https://github.com/dependabot/dependabot-core).